Josiah Meigs

-Josiah Meigs (August 21, 1757 – September 4, 1822) was an American academic, journalist and government official.
-He was the first acting president of the University of Georgia (UGA) in Athens, where he implemented the university's first physics curriculum in 1801, and also president of the Columbian Institute for the Promotion of Arts and Sciences.
+Josiah Meigs (August 21, 1757 – September 4, 1822) was an American academic, journalist, and government official.
+He was the first acting president of the University of Georgia in Athens, where he implemented the university's first physics curriculum in 1801, and also president of the Columbian Institute for the Promotion of Arts and Sciences.

-History
+Early life and education

 Meigs was the 13th and last child of Jonathan Meigs and Elizabeth Hamlin Meigs.
 His older brother was Return J. Meigs, Sr., whose son (Josiah's nephew) was Return J. Meigs, Jr., who served as a United States Senator and Governor of Ohio.

-After graduating from Yale University in 1778 with a Bachelor of Arts (B.A) degree, Meigs studied law and was (from 1781 to 1784) a Yale tutor in mathematics, natural philosophy and astronomy.
+After graduating from Yale University in 1778 with a Bachelor of Arts (B.A) degree, Meigs studied law and was a Yale tutor in mathematics, natural philosophy, and astronomy from 1781 to 1784.
 He was admitted to the bar in New Haven, Connecticut, in 1783, and served as New Haven city clerk from 1784 to 1789.
-During this period he and Eleutheros Dana established and published The New Haven Gazette (later known as The New Haven Gazette and the Connecticut Magazine).
-In 1788 Meigs published the first American Medical Journal.
+During this period, he and Eleutheros Dana established and published The New Haven Gazette, later known as The New Haven Gazette and The Connecticut, a magazine.
+In 1788, Meigs published the first American Medical Journal.

 Career

-In 1789 Meigs left New Haven for St. George, Bermuda, where he practiced law and was involved in defending the owners of U.S. vessels that had been captured by British privateers.
+In 1789, Meigs left New Haven, Connecticut, for St. George, Bermuda, where he practiced law and was involved in defending the owners of U.S. vessels that had been captured by British privateers.
 In 1794 he returned to the United States and took the chair of mathematics and natural philosophy at Yale.
 As a Republican, he was in conflict with the Federalists who ran Yale.
-He taught there until 1801 when he was chosen as the first acting president of the University of Georgia (UGA) in Athens.
-His salary at Georgia was fixed at fifteen hundred dollars, and he was given four hundred dollars in moving expenses for his family.
+He taught there until 1801 when he was chosen as the first acting president of the University of Georgia in Athens.
+His salary at Georgia was fixed at $1500 annually, and he was given $400 in moving expenses for his family.

 At Georgia, Meigs implemented the university's first physics curriculum in 1801.
-He resigned as president on August 9, 1810, after clashing with the Board of Trustees for the University; however, he continued on in the position of Professor of Mathematics, Natural Philosophy and Chemistry for one more year.
-John Brown was elected by the Board of Trustees as the new president.
+He resigned as president on August 9, 1810, after clashing with the university's board of trustees; however, he continued on in the position of Professor of Mathematics, Natural Philosophy and Chemistry for one more year.